WuJiaQi-Xfire/AdsGen-APIs/docs/CONTRIBUTING.md

 3. **Pull Requests:**

-   - Ensure your branch is up to date with the `develop` branch before submitting a pull request.
+   - Ensure your branch is up to date with the `main` branch before submitting a pull request.
    - Provide a clear description of the changes and any related issues.
    - Request a review from at least one other team member.
    - Address any feedback and make necessary changes before merging.